Request an Accelerator and Get Tips for Working with a Specialist

 - Click Request an Accelerator.

 - Browse through the Accelerator catalog.
 You can filter by catalog and product to narrow your selections.

 - When you find one you’re interested in, click Request to get started.

 - Fill out a few key details on the request form.
 Take the time to provide accurate information as it will set the stage for a great delivery.

 Requested Start Date is one of the fields on the request form.
 This is the date that you want the engagement to begin, but please don’t enter today’s date even if you’re ready to get started now.
 Remember, Accelerators can involve multiple work sessions with multiple people from your organization, and you need to ensure they are available.

 Did we mention that Accelerators are wildly popular?
 We’ve got an army of incredible specialists delivering Accelerators every day, and they are in hot demand.
-Plan to get started a week or two after submitting your request, at the earliest.
+Plan to get started a couple of weeks after submitting your request.

 Once your Accelerator request has been entered, it goes to our specialist teams for assignment.
 The specialist leading your engagement will contact you to schedule the kickoff call.